AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 Selecting the [!UICONTROL Profile ID] from the results displayed on the [!UICONTROL Browse] tab opens the [!UICONTROL Details] tab for the account profile.
 The account profile information displayed on the [!UICONTROL Details] tab has been merged together from multiple profile fragments to form a single view of the individual account.
 See the documentation on [browsing account profiles in Real-time Customer Data Platform](../../rtcdp/accounts/account-profile-ui-guide.md#browse-account-profiles) to learn more about account profile viewing capabilities in the Platform UI.

-## Widgets and metrics
+## The [!UICONTROL Account Profiles] [!UICONTROL Overview] {#overview}

 The [!UICONTROL Overview] tab is composed of widgets that provide read-only metrics to convey important information about your account profiles.
-The account used to generate visualizations of your account profiles data is dependant on the sandbox in use.
-See the documentation for [instructions on how to change your sandbox](../../sandboxes/ui/user-guide.md#switch-between-sandboxes).

-### Modifying the [!UICONTROL Account Profiles] dashboard

-You can modify the appearance of the [!UICONTROL Account Profiles] dashboard by selecting [!UICONTROL Modify dashboard].
+You can modify the appearance of the [!UICONTROL Overview] tab by selecting [!UICONTROL Modify dashboard].
 This enables you to move and resize widgets.

 ![The Account Profiles overview tab with Modify dashboard highlighted.](../images/account-profiles/modify-dashboard.png)